 The regulatory limit for a NEW is 50 mSv, shown in Table 12.
 Currently there is no Action Level in place at Peterborough for eye lens dose.
-An internal control limit was set at 4.25 mSv/quarter.
-The maximum dose for the year was 11.7 mSv and the average dose amongst all workgroups was 1.7 mSv.
-In 2023 one ICL exceedance occurred, and an investigation took place.
-It was noted that placement of the TLD being lower on the torso and closer to the radiation field may have contributed to an overestimation for eye lens dose in this case.
+An Internal Control Level was set at 4.25 mSv/quarter.
+The maximum dose for the year was 8.79 mSv and the average dose amongst all workgroups was 1.86 mSv.
+In 2024 all eye lens equivalent doses were under the regulatory limit and Internal Control Level.

-A study began in October 2023 and is continuing into 2024 to examine the method and effectiveness of using the standard whole body TLD to calculate eye lens dose.
+A study began in October 2023 and continued into the first quarter of 2024 to examine the method and effectiveness of using the standard whole body TLD to calculate eye lens dose.
+The study determined that the whole body TLD was effective.
 Overall, doses to the lens of the eye are well under the regulatory limit.